tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 ### Bio Fuels and the reason for global concern

 In developed countries, regulatory requirements and consumer protections mean that most of the largest global threats have been largely minimized; homes are required to have chimneys for fireplaces, carbon monoxide sensors are a requirement for hotels and buildings with gas heaters or wood fireplaces.
-These preventative measure target the specific act of burning bio fuels inside homes which is by far the largest contributor to premature deaths caused by indoor air pollution, with a widely cited 2002 study by Ezzati and Kammen (2002) found bio fuel use is Uganda homes, related to three major activities (stove for cooking, heating water, and warmth), generated pollutant concentrations, particularly particulate matter as high as 140 times background levels.
-The risk associated to these indoor air pollutants from biofuels also represents a large contract from impact in males and females in a population, with Ezzati and Kammen (2002) finding women were receiving 75% of the exposure from being in increased proximity to household activities like cooking.
+These preventative measure target the specific act of burning bio fuels inside homes which is by far the largest contributor to premature deaths caused by indoor air pollution, with a widely cited 2002 study by [@ezzati-2002] found bio fuel use is Uganda homes, related to three major activities (stove for cooking, heating water, and warmth), generated pollutant concentrations, particularly particulate matter as high as 140 times background levels.
+The risk associated to these indoor air pollutants from biofuels also represents a large contract from impact in males and females in a population, with [@ezzati-2002] finding women were receiving 75% of the exposure from being in increased proximity to household activities like cooking.

 ------------------------------------------------------------------------